mostlycached/improv/replit.md

   - Added CORS support to backend for Chrome extension connectivity
   - Implemented health check endpoint for extension connection testing
   - Added comprehensive extension with settings, download, edit, and share features
+  - Verified production deployment includes all new API endpoints with proper CORS and JSON responses
+  - Chrome extension fully functional with deployed service at https://improvads.replit.app
 ```

 ## User Preferences